ewan-klein/dataliteracy/data_literacy_bos.md

 Data plays a pervasive role in modern society: we are all consumers and producers of data on a daily basis.
 Moreover, data is increasingly important for all aspects of academic endeavour.
 By understanding how data is collected, how it can be interpreted, and how it functions in social and political processes, you will be better prepared for your undergraduate studies, for your future career, and for becoming an informed citizen.
-This course will provide you with basic concepts, tools and a practice-based understanding of how data and design principles can support social innovation, By engaging in team-based interdisciplinary project, you will address an existing social challenge that involves collecting, processing and analysing data as part of designing a solution.
+This course will provide you with basic concepts, tools and a practice-based understanding of how data and design principles can support social innovation.
+By engaging in a team-based interdisciplinary project, you will address an existing social challenge that involves collecting, processing and analysing data as part of designing a prototype solution.

 **Pre-Requisite Courses**: None
 **Co-Requisite Courses**: None